Environment

 Tech sustainability

-Amazon owns various tech products but only scores 30/100 when it comes to tech sustainability.
+Amazon owns various tech products such as its Kindle, Amazon Echo Dot or its Fire tablets but scores badly when it comes to tech sustainability.

 The repairability and warranty on its tech devices are all at the lower end of the scale.
-It does, however, use a fair amount of recycled materials.
+It does, however, use a fair amount of recycled materials in the devices.
 It says that some of its products are made from majority- or all-recycled content.
-Some for example contain 75% recycled plastic, 100% recycled yarn, 100% recycled aluminium, and 90% recycled magnesium.
+Some for example contain 75% recycled plastic,100% recycled aluminium, and 90% recycled magnesium.
 It also claims to have incorporated 50% recycled plastic into certain power adapters that ship with its devices.

 Animals